When it comes to saving money it can be tough to cut back without feeling deprived.

 We use the American Express Blue Cash Preferred card for gas, groceries, and subscriptions and the Citi Double Cash Back card for everything else.

-Your earnings will vary based on your spending, but if you’re responsible with your credit it’s a great way to save money without even trying.
+Your earnings will vary based on your spending, but if you’re responsible with your credit it’s a great way to build up your savings account without even trying.

 Turn Off the TV and Lights